Fleas on Cats: How to Identify and Treat Them

 Dermatitis

-As mentioned above, flea bites can cause dermatitis, an allergic reaction that causes itching and redness on a cat’s skin.
+As mentioned earlier, flea bites can cause dermatitis, an allergic reaction that causes itching and redness on a cat’s skin.
 The most common symptoms are many tiny crusts on the skin all around your cat’s neck and shoulders, and possibly near the base of the tail.
 Other symptoms can include red skin, fur loss, obvious itchiness, or crust.
-Typically, the skin around the neck, shoulders or base of the tail are affected the most.
+Dermatitis tends to affect the skin around the neck, shoulders, or base of the tail the most.

 Excessive Itching

 Many cats hide that they are itchy, but when they are really itchy, pet parents tend to take notice.
-Cats love to groom and lick, but you may see your cat very suddenly turn her head and begin feverishly biting and licking at her back or other areas.
-When you pet your cat, she may begin to lick, scratch, or thump her back leg as if to scratch.
+Cats love to groom and lick, but you may see your cat very suddenly turn their head and begin feverishly biting and licking at their back or other areas.
+When you pet your cat, they may begin to lick, scratch, or thump their back leg as if to scratch.

 Fur Loss